LMCrashy/SF-Converter/README.md

 Licht !

-This is a batch-converter for Archimedan Dynasty / Schleichfarht resources.
+This is a batch-converter for Archimedan Dynasty / Schleichfahrt resources.

 Most of the file parsing is based on the SF-Reloaded loader https://sourceforge.net/p/schleichfahrt/code/ci/master/tree/